Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Code-completion.md

 ![required-parameters-autocomplete](required-parameters-autocomplete.gif)
 ![required-parameters-environments](required-parameters-environments.gif)

-## Autocompletion of commands from installed LaTeX packages.
+## Autocompletion of commands from installed LaTeX packages. {#autocomplete-installed-commands}
 _Since b0.7.4_

 TeXiFy will look in your LaTeX installation for installed LaTeX packages, and then figures out what commands those packages provide to put those in the autocompletion.